dustinpfister/blog_posts/_posts/blog-distractions.md

 I have a lot of things that I worry about, at a personal, local, national, and global level.
 All kinds of distracting thoughts about things most of which I do not have control over.
 It is a major distraction to be lost in thoughts about how bad things are out there in the world, and concerns about how people close to me are also suffering a little for various reasons.

 [Meditation](https://en.wikipedia.org/wiki/Meditation) has helped me get all of this under better control.
-The basic idea behind what I do is to just get into a comfortable position, and focus on my breathing.
-Thoughts come, and when they do I let them go by returning to focusing on my breathing.
+The basic idea behind what I do is to just get into a comfortable position, and just try to relax and clear my mind.
+Lots of people say that one should focus on there breath, and that things should be done a very specific way or else you are doing it wrong.
+I however have found that I like to find out how to do this sort of thing in my own way, the goal should be to just simply decompress by way of any means that works on an individual level.

-Eventually there is the idea of replacing focusing on my breathing with what it is that I am working on.
-Focusing on work in some ways is just like focusing on the breathing, thoughts come, and then they go once I get myself focused back on work.
+Once the distracting thoughs go away I have found that I can focus on reading, writing, and coding way better.
+I have also found that the act of writing abot coding can almost turn into a kind of medatation actually.
+That is that in place of focusing on breating, and not doing much of anything, what it is that I am working on can be meditative.

 ## Drinking alcohol